Venta-HQ/backend/docs/request-id-propagation.md

 ## Overview

-This document describes how request IDs are tracked and propagated from HTTP requests through gRPC calls in the Venta backend system.
-After analysis, the current implementation is working correctly and the `RequestContextService` is necessary for proper request ID propagation.
+This document describes how request IDs are tracked and propagated from HTTP requests through gRPC calls and events in the Venta backend system.
+The system provides consistent request tracing across all services and automatically uses request IDs as correlation IDs for events.

 ## Current Architecture